Willaertia: Description of organism

-Willaertia has 3 distinct life stages including an amoeboid stage, a temporary flagellated stage, and a cyst stage that it alternates between.
-Willaertia amoebae are large, often between 50-100 μm.
+Willaertia has three distinct life stages including an amoeboid stage, a temporary flagellated stage, and a cyst stage that it alternates between.
+Willaertia amoebae are large, often between 50 and 100 μm.
 As typical heteroloboseans they have eruptive pseudopods when moving, and as typical vahlkampfiids they form a prominent uroid due to cytoplasmic shifts.
 Willaertia amoebae have been observed to have spherical and elongated mitochondria that show an unusual crista formation characterized by perforated plates that are either in parallel or alternately packed tubes.
 They possess Golgi-like saccules but lack the classical Golgi dictyosomes.
 Willaertia is often multinucleated, but can also be singularly nucleated, and in the trophozoite stage have very prominent perinuclear granules.
-They also possess 5 prominent osmiophilic perinuclear globules that lack a bounding membrane.
+They also possess five prominent osmiophilic perinuclear globules that lack a bounding membrane.
 Within the nucleus, the nucleolus is large but loosely organized.
 A clear distinction from Naegleria is the absence of the interzonal bodies during nuclear division.
 As of yet, no sexual reproduction has been observed, but asexual reproduction has been described in both the flagellated and the amoeboid stages.

 The temporary flagellated stage is often between 16.5 and 25 μm in size with a mean cell volume of 2500 μm3.
-It usually features 4 flagella and lacks a cytosome, however their size and structure can vary.
+It usually features four flagella and lacks a cytosome; however, their size and structure can vary.
 Primary flagellates form directly from trophozoites and tend to initially present as spheres and slowly assume a more ovoid shape while often slightly flattening posteriorly as they become motile.
-During the maturation of the flagellated stage, the flagella emerge in 2 pairs.
+During the maturation of the flagellated stage, the flagella emerge in two pairs.
 By the time the cell is approximately half of its mature size, the four flagella are equal in length.
 Like the amoeboid stage, they are capable of asexual division.
 The nucleus shifts towards the anterior wall and retains its perinuclear granules.

 On the surface of the cyst, some surface antigens are shared with those of the genus Naegleria, another member of the family Vahlkampfiidae.
-Between 18-21 μm in diameter, Willaertia cysts are large for vahlkampfiids, and have numerous pores with a loose ectocyst.
+Between 18 and 21 μm in diameter, Willaertia cysts are large for vahlkampfiids, and have numerous pores with a loose ectocyst.
 The pores are plugged by a pore plug and remain spherical unless in culture, when they have been shown to appear polygonal due to compression.
 The aforementioned perinuclear granules disappear as the amoeboid matures into the cyst stage.
 The cyst has a very thick rough wall that is scattered with lipid globules and rounded mitochondria.